VincentK1991/VincentK1991.github.io/_posts/2026-5-29-virtual-knowledge-graph-semantic-binding-jit-analytics.md

     BI --> Exec[Executive Meeting]
 ```

-The data engineer (or analytic engineer) owns the ETL contract: which tables get extracted, how they are joined, what grain the intermediate views land at.
-The subject-matter analyst owns the BI layer: which metrics appear on the dashboard, how they are sliced, what filters the executive team will want to toggle during the quarterly review.
-Everyone is doing their job.
-The pipeline is not broken.

-The hidden assumption is that **the question must be known in advance**.
-Revenue by region, churn by cohort, pipeline by stage — these are not discovered at the meeting.
-They are negotiated weeks earlier, encoded into pipeline models and dashboard definitions, and rendered into charts that an analyst has already rehearsed.
+The analytic engineer owns the ETL contract; the analyst owns the BI layer.
+Nobody is doing their job wrong.
+But the hidden assumption is that **the question must be known in advance**: revenue by region, churn by cohort are negotiated weeks earlier and encoded into pipelines and dashboard tiles.
 The dashboard is a preview of the conversation the organization expects to have.

-That works when the numbers behave.
-Then one quarter, revenue dips in a region that was supposed to grow, or churn spikes in a cohort that looked healthy last month.
-The executive asks the question the dashboard was never built to answer: **"Why?"**

-And that single word kicks off a second, slower pipeline:
+That works until a new question comes up — revenue dips in a region that was supposed to grow, churn spikes in a cohort that looked healthy — and the executive asks the question the dashboard was never built to answer: **"Why?"** That single word kicks off a second, slower pipeline:

 ```mermaid
 sequenceDiagram